almostearthling/when-command-docs/tutorial.rst

 name, ``DocsBackup``, will be used in the command passed to **When** to let it perform the synchronization task.

-To let **When** only do routine jobs, run the profile by opening it (use the *Open* button after selecting the profile).
-A dialog box will appear, to show that it's the first time that the folders are synchronized: accept it, and click *Go* in the *Unison* main window.
+To let **When** only do routine jobs, run the profile interactively by opening it (use the *Open* button after selecting the profile).
+A dialog box appears, to show that it's the first time that the folders are synchronized: accept it, and click *Go* in the *Unison* main window.
 Now *Unison* can be closed.

 Create a Task